BlueBrain/Search/.github/PULL_REQUEST_TEMPLATE.md

 ## How to test?

-Please provide here instrutions on how to test the changes introduced by this PR.
+Please provide here instructions on how to test the changes introduced by this PR.
 (if some changes cannot be tested by automated tests)

 ## Checklist